suggestionsbot/suggestions-docs/docs/docs/configuration.md

 ## Suggestions Channel
 Usage: `config channel` or `config channel [channel]`

 You can either view or set the channel where suggestions will be posted.
-Channels that doesn't exist in the server can't be set.
+Channels that don't exist in the server can't be set.
 The options to pass through when setting the channel can be:

 - the channel mention - `#suggestions`
 - the channel name - `suggestions`